Right to erasure

 • the data subject withdraws the consent on which the processing was based and there is no other legal basis for the processing

-• the data subject objects to the processing of his or her data for purposes of direct marketing or otherwise exercises the data subject's right to object and there is no other justified reason for the processing;
+• the data subject objects to the processing of his or her data for purposes of direct marketing or otherwise exercises the right to object and there is no other justified reason for the processing

 • the personal data has been processed unlawfully

-• the personal data has to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject or
+• the personal data has to be erased for compliance with a legal obligation to which the controller is subject

-• the personal data has been collected in connection with offering information society services.
+• a child's personal data have been collected in connection with the provision of information society services.

 How quickly is the controller required to reply to the data subject’s request?